 Doctors will usually prescribe the antibiotic isoniazid for latent TB.
-People should take this medication for 6 or 9 months.
+People should take this medication for

 For people with active TB of the lungs, a doctor will typically prescribe a 6-month course of the antibiotics isoniazid and rifampicin.
 They will also prescribe the antibiotics pyrazinamide and ethambutol for the first 2 months of the 6-month treatment period.

 People who complete their antibiotic treatment should make a full recovery.